SONGs

 Dogs lovers will understand.
 One of the hardest days of your life will be the day you take your best friend to the vet to say goodbye.

 At its center is a gratitude deeper than words.
-A tribute to my three sisters who walked beside the darkness, set their own lives aside, and became my strength when there was none left to find.
+A tribute to the three sisters who walked beside the darkness, set their own lives aside, and became my strength when there was none left to find.
 It is not a song about being saved.
 It is a song about being carried.

 ‘Mott Street’- many of my songs come directly from my past life.
 Mott Street is an exception.
 I few years ago I started writing a song and I’m not really sure at this point where the motivation came from.
 I would write, leave it, come back to it and write again.
 Today, I think it’s my best story.